 box-sizing: border-box;

-Step 4 – Making the Button Stick to the Bottom of Its Container
+Step 4 – Pinning the Button to the Bottom

 .flex-alignment p {